 plan complied with its rules on state aid.

-BES's shares dropped 75 percent last week and Costa said the
+BES's shares lost 75 percent of their value last week alone,

 The spin-off of the healthy parts of BES, a household name

 in much of Portugal, is an attempt by authorities to shield the

 bank from the escalating troubles of its founding family.

 Much of the Espirito Santo group, whose activities include

 protection in past weeks in a remarkable fall from grace of one

 of Europe's most prominent business clans.

 By using the bank resolution fund, Portuguese authorities

 hope to limit the political fallout of using taxpayer money to